Divine-Star-Software/DivineVoxelEngine/README.md

 ##### Change Log

+1-14-2022

+- Flora and Fluid voxels are now seperate meshes.
+  - Each chunk is built of at most 4 meshes.
+- Each flora and fluid material has built in shader effects that can be turned on or off.
+- Voxel can use strings for the shape id.
+- Voxel has control over it's AO and light calc.

 1-12-2022

 - Voxel data is now stored in the chunk as a number.
 This number is used to access the real information about the voxel which is stored in something called a Voxel Pallet.